iterate-ch/cyberduck/README.txt

 ---------

 - On Windows, run 'ant dll' initially.
 - Type 'ant' for executing the default 'build' target.
 Depending on the platform, build-mac.xml or build-windows.xml is included respectively for native compilation.
+- On Mac, to create an application with a bundled runtime, execute

+    ant -Dapp.runtime.properties.key=Runtime

+  or to use the system installation of Java 6, build with

+    ant -Dapp.runtime.properties.key=Java

 Tagged Releases
 ---------------